SEMICeu/uri.semic.eu-proxy/README.md

 - Access to the internet

 ### development
-Doing local development is possible, but one should replace the multidomains in Caddy  with a single localhost domain.
+Doing local development is possible, but one should replace the [uri.semic.eu](https://github.com/SEMICeu/uri.semic.eu-proxy/blob/main/semic.Caddyfile#L22) domain in Caddy with `localhost` domain.
 This is to avoid that Caddy will try to register a certificate of the existing domains.
 The Makefile includes several localhost tests which allow to see the behaviour of the setup.

 Both the Caddy and the Nginx are variants of their official Docker images.
 This is because they require some modules to be activated.